This post was originally published in October and has been updated with Whitaker’s installment.

-President Trump declined Thursday to deny that he was eyeing Matthew Whitaker as a replacement for Attorney General Jeff Sessions.
+Matthew Whitaker has been appointed acting attorney General after Jeff Sessions resigned Wednesday at President Trump’s request.
 And suddenly, Whitaker’s past skepticism about the Russia investigation has taken on new significance.

-Whitaker’s Russia commentary first cropped up when he was reported to be a likely replacement for Sessions’s No. 2, Deputy Attorney General Rod J. Rosenstein, a few weeks ago.
-Installing him as the No. 1, though, would give Whitaker even more power.
-It’s not clear he would take oversight of the Russia investigation, but there are other ways in which he could influence it.
+Whitaker’s Russia commentary first cropped up when he was reported to be a likely replacement for Sessions’s No. 2, Deputy Attorney General Rod J. Rosenstein, several weeks ago.
+Installing him as the temporary No. 1, though, gives Whitaker even more power.
+The Justice Department has indicated he will take oversight of the Russia investigation, replacing Rosenstein in that role.

 One exchange in particular shows almost exactly what Whitaker thinks someone in such a position could do to rein in special counsel Robert S. Mueller III.

-Appearing on CNN in July 2017 — before he was in his current position as Sessions’s chief of staff — Whitaker mused about a scenario in which Trump might fire Sessions and replace him with a temporary attorney general.
+Appearing on CNN in July 2017 — before he became Sessions’s chief of staff, the position he occupied before Wednesday — Whitaker mused about a scenario in which Trump might fire Sessions and replace him with a temporary attorney general.
 Whitaker noted that federal regulations still gave the attorney general power over the budget for a special counsel.
 That temporary replacement, he then said, could move to choke off Mueller’s funding.

 “So I could see a scenario where Jeff Sessions is replaced with a recess appointment,” Whitaker said, “and that attorney general doesn’t fire Bob Mueller, but he just reduces his budget to so low that his investigation grinds to almost a halt.”

-It was the second time in the same interview that Whitaker brought up the defunding idea.
+It was the second time in the same interview, in fact, that Whitaker brought up the defunding idea.
 He said Rosenstein could also be pressured to do it.

 “I think what ultimately the president is going to start doing is putting pressure on Rod J. Rosenstein, who is in charge of this investigation, is acting attorney general, and really try to get Rod to maybe even cut the budget of Bob Mueller and do something a little more stage crafty than the blunt instrument of firing the attorney general and trying to replace him,” Whitaker said.

-Whitaker’s comments to CNN were flagged by a group called Law Works on Thursday.
+Whitaker’s comments to CNN were first flagged by a group called Law Works.

 The question from there is whether this is just something Whitaker thought Trump and a new attorney general might do, or whether it’s something he would advocate for and do.
 (A Justice Department spokeswoman declined to comment.)
 Whitaker doesn’t explicitly say he would prefer this outcome, but it’s not difficult to see how Trump might see those comments and view Whitaker as a strong candidate to do his bidding.